LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry

 ## Contents
-My notes are provided as a handy reference and focus on main topics related to our research field (some Python knowledge + data anlaysis + publishable plots + research presentations).
-They are not necessarily the best or only solutions to your reseach needs.
+My notes are provided as a handy reference and focus on Python usages related to our research (data anlaysis + publishable plots + research presentations + some small tools).
+These are based on my knowlege of Python, so they are not necessarily the best or only solutions to your reseach needs.

 0. Python basics
 1. Numerical computation